-Dr. Assaf Gilad is a biologist by training and a Professor of Biomedical Engineering and Radiology.
-He is the Chief of the Division of Synthetic Biology and Regenerative Medicine in the Institute for Quantitative Health Science and Engineering, Michigan State University.
-The overarching theme of his research program harnesses the intersection of radiology and molecular biology to develop new in vivo imaging technologies that can be used to tackle fundamental biological questions.
-Specifically, he works to develop novel genetically encoded and nanoparticles biosensors for both MRI detection and neuromodulation.
+Dr. Assaf Gilad is a Professor of Chemical Engineering & Material Sciences and Radiology at Michigan State University.
+The overarching theme of his research program is to harnesses the intersection of medical imaging and synthetic biology to develop new diagnostic and therapeutic tools.
+Specifically, he works to develop novel genetically encoded and nanoparticles biosensors for both brain imaging and neuromodulation.
 He received a B.A.
 (1996) from the Technion, Israel Institute of Technology in Haifa, Israel, and M.Sc., (1999) and Ph.D.
 (2004) in Biology from the Weizmann Institute of Science in Israel (advisor: Prof. Michal Neeman).
 He spent three years conducting postdoctoral research in the Department of Radiology at JHU (advisors: Profs.
 Peter van Zijl and Jeff Bulte).
 In 2007 he joined the Radiology department as a faculty member and moved to MSU in 2017.